Networks & Collaborations

 He is also a staff surgeon, Orthopaedic Oncology, Clinica Ortopedica e Traumatologica I, and Head of the Orthopaedic Pathophysiology and Regenerative Medicine Lab, Istituto Ortopedico Rizzoli, Italy.
 Member of the Faculty of the PhD Program in Biomedical Sciences, University of Bologna.
 Bone cancer has been always one of his main research interests, and his research activity has recently focused on the role of proton dynamics in tumor survival, invasiveness, and chemoresistance in bone tumors, with a particular interest in cancer stem cells.
-Works are supported by the Italian Association for Cancer Research and from the Ministry of Research and Education.

 Professor of Physiology at the Department of Cell and Developmental Biology, University College London; Associate Professor at the Department of Biomedical Sciences, University of Padua and Satellite Group Leader at Francis Crick Institute of London.

 His research focuses on understanding how mitochondria provide adaptation during the development of heterogeneous and chemoresistant tumours by studying the transcriptional program underlying mitochondrial biogenesis and the associated metabolic phenotype of cancer subtypes.
 His research groups use advanced imaging approaches at the UCL campus and perform metabolomic profiling of in vivo tumour models at the Crick institute.
 He co-founded the Consortium for Mitochondrial Research at UCL